kevonc/kevoncheung.com/content/articles/20210228-cohort-based-learning.md

 ---
-title: "Will cohort-based learning be the future?"
+title: Will cohort-based learning be the future?
-date: "2021-02-28"
+date: '2021-02-28'
-category: "teaching-learning"
+meta_description: ''
-meta_description: ""
+slug: cohort-based-learning
-slug: "cohort-based-learning"
+topic: teaching-learning
 ---

 We keep forgetting one simple truth.
 We humans are tribal.